 Next door to the Fairmont Hotel Vancouver, the Vancouver Art Gallery is one of Canada’s largest and most significant art galleries.
 It has a permanent collection of over 10,000 pieces of art, although usually only a tiny percentage is on display at any given time.

-The collection comprises numerous works by BC and Vancouver artists including one of North America’s best photographic collections and the most significant collection of Emily Carr’s paintings in Canada, as well as many of this famous BC artist’s drawings and ceramic works.
+The collection comprises numerous works by BC and Vancouver artists and one of North America’s best photographic collections.
+It’s also home to the most significant collection of Emily Carr’s paintings in Canada, as well as many of the famous BC artist’s drawings and ceramic works.

 General admission is about $24 for adults, $20 for seniors, $18 for students, $6.50 for children (6-12) and free for children up to 5 years old.
-Sometimes, at certain non-peak times of the year, the gallery also offers special discounted rates.
+Gallery members and attendants for people with disabilities also get free admission.
+Sometimes, at certain non-peak times of the year, the gallery also offers special discounted rates for folk of all ages.